P3nguinMinecraft/WizardSimulatorGUI/README.md

 # WizardSimulatorGUI
-Roblox Wizard Simulator GUI
+Roblox Wizard Simulator GUI (this is a cheat/exploit)
-This is a Roblox Exploit Script

 I am not responsible for any actions caused by the use of this script.
+Developed on MacSploit (not affiliated)